chayleaf/ihatelatency/README.md

 By default, the playback buffersize is autoadjusted based on how stable the network is.
 The algorithm is pretty stupid, though I plan to improve it at some point.
-If you set the env var `RUST_LOG=debug`, the program will print all xruns, and also constantly print the current buffer size.
+If you set the env var `RUST_LOG=trace`, the program will print all xruns, and also constantly print the current buffer size.
 This allows you to pick a buffer size by yourself - you can then pass it with the `-s` flag for the `play` command.
 The bigger the buffer, the